VenkMallikarjun/BayesENproteomics/README.md

 >> HumanProteinOutputAbds_5050ctrl = DataProcessEBContrasts(HumanProteinOutput.Abds, 2, false, 3);

 Details for DataProcessEBcontrasts.m can be found within the code header.
+Protein-, PTM- and Pathway-level output .csv files can be found in the Analysis Output folder.